Trump’s tariffs are bringing in tens of billions of dollars a month. What’s the government doing with all that money?

 What happens to tariff revenue

 Any revenue the government collects, through ordinary taxes or tariffs, goes into a general fund managed by the Treasury Department.
-The Treasury refers to that fund as “America’s checkbook,” because it’s used to pay the government’s bills, such as Social Security payments.
+The Treasury refers to that fund as “America’s checkbook,” because it’s used to pay the government’s bills, such as distributing tax refunds.

 When the amount of revenue the government takes in falls short of its bills, meaning it runs a budget deficit, it borrows money to make up the difference.
 In total, the government is on the hook to repay more than $36 trillion, an amount that has been steadily growing, raising alarm bells among many economists claiming it’s weighing on economic growth.